ba-st/Stargate/docs/Architecture.md

 ## ResourceRESTfulController

 A controller is responsible for providing a set of routes to be configured in an API and acts as mediator between the HTTP Server and the request handlers it manages.
-To fulfill it's purpose it will configure one or more request handlers and collaborate with them to implement the methods required in every route it declares.
+To fulfill its purpose it will configure one or more request handlers and collaborate with them to implement the methods required in every route it declares.

 ## Request processing pipeline